A leading voice for feminist theological scholarship and a hospitable hub for engagement with feminist approaches within Australia and the region.

 To be a centre of excellence in feminist theological scholarship and in mentoring academics so as to challenge and transform patriarchal structures and assumptions in the academy, church, and wider world.

 Engage with us at one of our upcoming public events.
 You can also read about our latest news and articles written by our members on the University’s Vox (News and Events) website.

 To stay up-to-date in real-time, you can follow us on Facebook, or sign up to our Mailing List for information direct to your inbox.

 Meet our team

-In 2015, there was an initial meeting with representation from six of the University’s colleges (Whitley College, Trinity College Theological School, Sentir (then, now Jesuit College of Spirituality), Pilgrim Theological College, Stirling Theological College, and Catholic Theological College) to assess the interest in formal, feminist, theological engagement within the context of the University of Divinity.
+In 2014, there was an initial meeting with representation from University’s colleges (Whitley College, Trinity College Theological School, Jesuit Theological College, Pilgrim Theological College, Stirling Theological College, and Catholic Theological College) to assess the interest in formal, feminist, theological engagement within the context of the University of Divinity.
 In 2016, members informally organised guest lectures from Sarah Coakley and Gene Robinson when they were visiting Melbourne.
 During this time there were regular meetings of interested parties.

 The decision was made early on to call this group “Australian Collaborators in Feminist Theologies” to establish that there was a wide variety of disciplines, perspectives, denominations, and theological practices present.
 Collaboration has been a fundamental mode of operation that reflects feminist ideals.

 We are an ecumenical, scholarly group that has formed partnerships across University of Divinity colleges and into other networks around Australia.